 - Jim Jabir’s Florida Atlantic team is off to a 1-2 start, plenty of time left for Coach JJ to coach them up.
 The weekly physicals that Jabir conducts must be working because the Lady Owls haven’t suffered a single injury yet this season.

+Making college basketball picks can be difficult especially when you are playing a tough out of conference opponent.
+Using BetQL can help you find a winner in every game on the slate tonight.
 Dayton is straight stank right now but the Arena beckons.
 Flyers win a tight one against Akron, 73-67.
 Xeyrius Williams fulfills the promise he made to Coach Grant and chooses not to launch any threes against the Zips.
 Dayton moves into 3-2 and turns its attention to a very athletic Auburn team.
 Dayton’s next two contests, at home against Auburn and on the road against Mississippi State, give Grant’s squad a chance to make a little headway entering the lackluster portion of their out-of-conference schedule.
 Stay patient, be normal.